 Let your friend know that you can give everyone a role in the film but you have to find the right role for them.
 After all, you want them to look great, right?
 People who are miscast look awkward, even pros.

 Invite them to audition — to read a scene with you.
-In person is best, but skype works.
+In person is best, but video conference works.
 Some won’t want to bother.
 That makes the decision easy– they’re out.
 Some will suck, in which case the right place will be a silent role in the back, filling a seat in a restaurant while you shoot your leads in the foreground.
 The good ones get the parts you choose for them.

 One final thing, Brooke.
 You want to direct.
 That’s a good thing.
 When you put “LOL” after that statement, you seem to be belittling yourself and your choice.
 If you want to be a director, own it.
 Be definite.
 The Director’s job is to make choices, and the first choice is to have the balls to be a director.
 You do, so stand behind that choice without apology.